KiaFathi/reactTutorial/README.md

 ### Steps:

+Note: If you get stuck, you can look to the 'steps' directory to see solutions!

 1. Build a react component called Box, render that component to the page

 1. Give Box a property that dictates what text it renders, render an 'X'

 1. Give Box some style!
 Make it a div with height 100px and width 100px
 1. Have Box render text based on its state.

 1. Have Box's state change every 300ms, alternating between 'X' and 'O'.